 The ASWCC Bylaws are being amended.
 Please use the link to the right to review the proposed changes.
 Attention : Students may appeal the proposed changes to the Bylaws by submitting a petition to the ASWCC Executive Board with fifty (50) signatures of registered students to SSC 208 by 5PM on January 19, 2018.
 For more information on appealing, refer to Article XIII, Section 3 of the Bylaws, or contact StudentLife@whatcom.edu

-The Associated Students of Whatcom Community College (ASWCC) aims to enhance every student's experience at Whatcom Community College by providing students a means to be represented in College decision making and by fostering communication among all students, faculty, staff, and alumni.
+The Associated Students of Whatcom Community College (ASWCC) aims to enhance every student's experience at Whatcom Community College by providing students a means to be represented in College decision making.

 Current ASWCC Executive Board Members